suchialex/CINS3002-Exam2/instructions.md

 - Ask user for a name
 - Add a new title `Developer` for any  employee with that name
-- Do a case-insensitive comparison of the name
+- Perform a case-insensitive comparison of the name
 </details>